 The FDIC offers deposit insurance for bank customers, which is really a backdoor way to bailout insolvent banks.
 Could you imagine being able to run a ponzi scheme (e.g. fractional-reserve banking), knowing that when your insolvency is exposed the government will pay off your customers (i.e. a de facto bailout of you)?
 This creates yet another layer of moral hazard on top of the central bank injecting “liquidity” into the loan market.
 Thus the FDIC’s true purpose is designed to keep the unsustainable intact.

 Needing to insure bank deposits should raise questions in and of itself.
 Unlike natural disasters, economic risk can’t be pooled.
 It’s one thing to guarantee one’s solvency should they get wiped out due to, say, a flood.
 It’s quite another thing to guarantee solvency, per se.
 It’s impossible to insure against economic miscalculation and loss.
+In the insurance industry, this is referred to as speculative risk.
 If I were to go into business and you offered to insure me against business failure, by underwriting and assuming the risk, you become the true entrepreneur.

 The FDIC (insolvent) is backed by the Treasury (insolvent) which is backed by the Federal Reserve (insolvent).
 The Federal Reserve is backed by a printing press, which is backed by the savings of Americans.
 Not only is the concept of insuring economic risk altogether chimerical, but there’s a reason why only a government-backed entity would offer insurance to banks.
 Inflationary (as opposed to non-inflationary) credit expansion makes banks inherently insolvent.
 Demand deposits are payable on demand, while banks are lent long.
 Thus the time structure of assets and liabilities does not match.